-I love reading, and I especially love reading books.
-When I was in elementary school, I was the kid who would sneakily read my book after bedtime, hidden beneath the covers with a flashlight and my latest Babysitter’s Club book in hand (and would often get caught).
+I love reading, and I especially adore reading physical books.
+When I was in elementary school, I was the kid who would sneakily read my book after bedtime, snuggled beneath the covers with a flashlight and my latest book in hand.

 I crave books.
-The weight in my hands; the feel of the smooth, cool covers; the crinkly noise when you turn the page.
+The weight in my hands; the feel of the smooth, cool covers; the crinkle when you turn the page.

-Especially now that I am a small business owner with zero background in business, I am constantly on the hunt for a good book to read to help me better understand how to run it.
+As a small business owner with no formal business background, I am constantly on the hunt for a good book to read to help me better understand how to run it.

 2. Working for Yourself: Law & Taxes for Independent Contractors, Freelancers & Consultants by Stephen Fishman, JD

-This might not sound like the most interesting books, but it is actually a really easy and surprisingly enjoyable read, given the topic at hand.
-This book breaks down all major aspects aspects of running a small business, from the different legal entities and what’s right for your business to trademarking to record keeping.
-In my opinion it is a great reference book and helped me to put together a to-do list of things I needed to do for my business.
+This might not sound like the most interesting book, but it is actually a really easy and surprisingly enjoyable read, given the topic at hand.
+This book breaks down all major aspects of running a small business, from the different legal entities and what’s right for your business to trademarking to record keeping.
+It is a great reference book and helped me to put together a to-do list of things I needed to do for my business.

-3. Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sine
+3. Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek

-This book was fantastic and will really get you thinking about not just what you do and how you do it, but the why behind it.
-Sine’s big takeaway from doing case studies on truly successful businesses is that rather than focusing on the first two their messaging focuses on the reason behind why it is why they do what they do.
-You will start to look at your business and how your market in a entirely new light.
+This book was fantastic and will get you thinking about not just what you do and how you do it, but the why behind it.
+Sinek’s big takeaway from doing case studies on truly successful businesses is that rather than focusing on the first two their messaging focuses on the reason behind why it is why they do what they do.
+You will start to look at your business and how your market in an entirely new light.

 4. Craft, Inc: Turn Your Creative Hobby into a Business by Meg Mateo Ilasco